thycotic/privman-docs/how-to/maintenance/remove-programs-utility.md

 With Privilege Manager version 10.7 Thycotic is introducing support for Windows 10 __Apps & Features__ and the management of Windows Store apps via the __Remove Programs Helper__.
 Certain apps designed as a Windows 10 package are registered in __Apps & Features__ but do not appear in the operating systems Add Remove Programs options.
 Privilege Manager locates those applications and provides management via the enhanced __Remove Programs Utility__.

-## Using the Configure Privilege Manager Remove Programs Policy

-With the Privilege Manager 10.7 release the Remove Programs Utility has moved from being delivered via configuration feed to being fully integrated and delivered via the Server and Agent installation packages.

-To allow standard users to use the utility refer to the [Elevating the Privilege Manager Remove Programs Utility Policy](../../computer-groups/app-control/examples/elevate/pm-remove-prog.md) set-up instructions.
-Thycotic recommends to also create a policy that blocks non installers from running via the Remove Programs Utility, which is documented under the same topic as the utility elevation.

 ## Configuring the Remove Programs Utility

 1. Under your __Computer Group__ select __Scheduled Jobs__.